ha-king/amazonlinux-ecr-pipeline/README.md

 # AmazonLinux ECR Pipeline

-This solution will create a working Docker image ECR pipeline which scans new images on each push.
+This solution will create a working Docker image ECR pipeline which pulls AmazonLinux base image from DockerHub, then pushes to ECR and scans new images on each push.
 The following resources will be created:
 * ECR Repository with Docker image scanning enabled by default
 * CodeBuild Project
 * S3 Bucket for CodePipeline artifacts